Youth & Teen

 Fee: $146 Resident / $161 Non-resident

 Design and construct earrings, pins, pendants, charms or other small objects and tokens in this basic metalworking class.
-Students will learn to saw, file, hammer, solder wire, and sheet metal to create individual projects.
+Students will learn to saw, file, hammer and solder wire and sheet metals to create individual projects.
 Students may purchase and bring in their own silver for projects.
-Optional jewelry kits will be available purchase.
-The kit will provide each student with solder, saw blades, drill bits, sandpaper, and a small amount of copper to get started on projects.
-5 sessions.
+Optional jewelry kits will be available for purchase.
+The kit will provide each student with solder, sawblades, drill bits, sandpaper and a small amount of copper to get started on projects.
+6 sessions.

 Ages: 16+ years